Table of Contents

-The first-time visitor is often drawn to Piran by beautiful photographs of a turquoise sea and Venetian-style architecture, but it is more than just a place to relax, it is a culinary heaven with some of the best wellness spas on earth.
+The first-time visitor is often drawn to Piran, the fishing village on the Adriatic coast, by beautiful photographs of a turquoise sea and Venetian-style architecture, but it is more than just a place to relax, it is a culinary heaven with some of the best wellness spas on earth.
 The town grew up on olive oil and the famous la fleur de sel sorts salt (at one time, salt was nearly as precious as gold), and other local delicacies to include white truffles, budget-friendly wines, and fresh seafood.
 To give you an idea of how important quality, local food is to Piran, a McDonald’s was opened in the town, but closed in less than a year.
 The city is the luminescent pearl on Slovenia’s 46.6-mile coast, and this guide is designed to help first-time visitors get the most out a trip to Piran, from the things to do and see, to the best hotels.

 The country of Slovenia has a unique style and attitude: it runs as efficiently as does Germany but has the laid-back attitude of Italy.
 Piran was actually part of Italy until the end of WWII, and it remains bi-lingual today.
 Though Piran gets busy at the height of summer, it is still the type of town where you can have chance encounters with locals.

 The larger town of nearby Portoroz lies east of the town, and it takes about 30 minutes to walk there.
 A scenic shore path runs between the two towns.
 Portoroz specializes in spa treatments thanks to the unique mud and salt found in the area.